Michael Irvin: 1995 season

 Irvin's best season with the Cowboys was 1995 during which he set franchise records for receptions (111) and receiving yards (1,603) while scoring 10 touchdowns and setting an NFL record with 11 games with over 100 receiving yards.
 Irvin had seven receptions for 100 yards and two touchdowns against the Green Bay Packers in the NFC Championship Game, which led the Cowboys to Super Bowl XXX, the team's third Super Bowl win in a span of four seasons.
 In the Super Bowl against the Pittsburgh Steelers, he had five receptions for 76 yards.

 Irvin is the only player to play for each of the first four Cowboys coaches since the team has been owned by Jerry Jones (Landry, Johnson, Barry Switzer, and Chan Gailey).
 Irvin officially announced his retirement after Dave Campo became the fifth Cowboys coach, but never played on the field for Campo.

-1997 and 1998 seasons

-After recovering from his collar bone injury, Irvin returned to have solid years in 1997 and 1998.